storj/docs/app/node/get-started/install-node-software/cli/storage-node/page.md

 {% callout type="warning"  %}
 Splitting subfolders from the storage location (junctions, symlinks, hardlinks, etc.) will lead to a quick disqualification if they become unavailable!
-The writeability and readability checks are performed on storage location, not on subfolders.
+The writeability and readability checks are performed on the storage location, not on subfolders.
 {% /callout %}

 {% tabs %}